nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 It can also produce either gzipped or un-gzipped VCF files as output.
 Here, we'll usually keep our VCF files gzipped, by giving our output files endings like `.vcf.gz`, but you can specify `.vcf` instead.

-All the data you need to make the TB site is in the `data` and `config` folders.
+All the data you need to make the TB build is in the `data` and `config` folders.

 ### Filter the Sequences